microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_03/Exercise03.md

 This information will be used by the Evaluation Flow.
 To do this, just follow these steps:

-In the Flows section of **Prompt Flow**, open the `Multi-Round Q&A on Your Data` flow that you created in the previous lab.
+In the Flows section of **Prompt Flow**, open the `Multi-Round Q&A on Your Data` flow that you created in the previous exercise.
 This will be the flow we use for evaluation.

 ![LLMOps Workshop](images/lab3grab1.png)